Resilient Distributed Estimation Through Adversary Detection: Numerical Examples

 \section{Numerical Examples}

-We demonstrate the behavior of the $\mathcal{FRDE}$ algorithm under different scenarios in which there are: \begin{enumerate*} \item no adversarial agents, \item adversarial agents that compromise the global observability of the normally behaving agent models and perform an undetectable attack, \item adversarial agents that do not compromise the global observability of the normally behaving agent models and perform a detectable attack, and \item adversarial agents that do not compromise the global observability of the normally behaving agent models and perform an undetectable attack. \end{enumerate*} For each of these scenarios, we consider a graph in which the normally behaving agents are connected.
+We demonstrate the performance of the $\mathcal{FRDE}$ algorithm.
 The motivation for the numerical examples is as follows.
-Consider a network of mobile robots whose goal is to determine and arrive at an (initially) unknown target location.
-The robots are equipped with sensors to measure the target location, and all the robots can communicate over a fixed communication graph $G$.
-Individual robots do not know the entire structure of $G$ and instead know only their local neighborhood of $G$.
+Consider a network of mobile agents, for example, robots, whose goal is to determine and arrive at an (initially) unknown target location.
+The agents are equipped with sensors to measure the target location, and all of them can communicate over a fixed communication graph $G$.
+Individual robots do not know the entire structure of $G$ and instead know only their local neighborhood in $G$.
 The normally behaving robots use the $\mathcal{FRDE}$ algorithm to estimate the location of the target from their collective measurements and report the presence of adversarial robots.
 The adversarial robots attempt to cause an error in the distributed estimation process while avoiding detection.

-We consider a network of $N = 150$ agents attempting to estimate the parameter $\theta^* \in \mathbb{R}^3$, which corresponds to the $x, y,$ and $z$ coordinates of the target.
-The parameter $\eta$ is chosen uniformly at random from a ball of radius $\eta = 500$.
+We consider a network of $N = 500$ agents attempting to estimate the parameter $\theta^* \in \mathbb{R}^3$, which corresponds to the $x, y,$ and $z$ coordinates of the target.
+For all examples, we consider the same $\theta^*$: we choose $\theta^*$ (uniformly) at random from a sphere of radius $\eta = 500$ meters.
 The agents communicate over a random geometric network, given by Figure~\ref{fig: network}.

+We place agents uniformly at random over a two dimensional square (100 meters by 100 meters) and place an edge between agents whose Euclidean distance is below 10 meters.